 Pharmaceutical Contract Manufacturing: A Global Strategic Business Report

-The US represents the largest regional market worldwide, as stated by the new market research report on Pharmaceutical Contract Manufacturing.
+The US represents the largest regional market for Pharmaceutical Contract Manufacturing worldwide, as stated by the new market research report on Pharmaceutical Contract Manufacturing.
 Europe trails behind the US.
-However, future growth in the market is expected to stem from developing geographies, such as Asia-Pacific and Latin-America.
-Asia-Pacific market for pharmaceutical contract manufacturing is projected to register a compounded annual growth rate of 19.7% during the analysis period.
-Segment-wise, injectables represent the largest segment, and are also expected to register the fastest growth over the ensuing years, compared to the solid and liquid dosage forms.
+However, future growth in the market is expected to emanate from developing regions, such as Asia-Pacific.
+Japanese market for Pharmaceutical Contract Manufacturing alone is projected to register a compounded annual growth rate of 12.8% during the analysis period.
+Segment-wise, solid dosage forms represents the largest segment.
+The market for liquid dosage forms is projected to record a compounded annual growth rate of close to 6.0% during the analysis period.

-The global PCM industry is typified by high level of fragmentation.
-The leading five players in the industry accounts for only about 30% of the overall industry revenues.
-Major players profiled in the report include Althea Technologies, Catalent Pharma Solutions, Dishman Pharmaceuticals and Chemicals Ltd., HAUPT Pharma AG, Jubilant Life Sciences Limited, Kemwell Pvt., Ltd., NextPharma, Nipro Corp., Patheon Inc., Penn Pharmaceutical Services Ltd., Royal DSM N.V., among others.
+Major players profiled in the report include Althea Technologies, Catalent Pharma Solutions, Dishman Pharmaceuticals and Chemicals Ltd, HAUPT Pharma AG, Jubilant Life Sciences Limited, Kemwell Pvt.
+Ltd, NextPharma, Nipro Corp., Patheon Inc., Royal DSM N.V., among others.

 The research report titled “Pharmaceutical Contract Manufacturing: A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a comprehensive review of the pharmaceutical contract manufacturing markets, impact of the recession on the market, current market trends, key growth drivers, recent industry activity, and profiles of major/niche global as well as regional market participants.
-The report provides annual sales estimates and projections for pharmaceutical contract manufacturing market for the years 2009 through 2017 for the following geographic markets - US, Canada, Japan, Europe, Asia-Pacific, and Rest of World.
-Key product segments analyzed include Injectables (Injections, Vials, and Intravenous Solutions), Solid Dosage Forms (Tablets and Capsules) and Liquid Dosage Forms (Syrups and Suspensions).
-Also, a six-year (2003-2008) historic analysis is provided for additional perspective.
+The report provides annual sales estimates and projections for pharmaceutical contract manufacturing market for the years 2007 through 2015 for the following geographic markets - US, Canada, Japan, Europe, Asia-Pacific, and Rest of World.
+Key product segments analyzed include Injectables (Injections, Vials & Intravenous Solutions), Solid Dosage Forms (Tablets & Capsules) and Liquid Dosage Forms (Syrups & Suspensions).
+Also, a seven-year (2000-2006) historic analysis is provided for additional perspective.

 About Global Industry Analysts, Inc.